yarenty/rootbeer1/README.md

 Rootbeer a static analysis of the Java Bytecode is done (using Soot) and CUDA code is automatically generated.

-See doc/hpcc_rootbeer.pdf for the conference slides from HPCC-2012.
+See `doc/hpcc_rootbeer.pdf` for the conference slides from HPCC-2012.
-See doc/rootbeer1_paper.pdf for the conference paper from HPCC-2012.
+See `doc/rootbeer1_paper.pdf` for the conference paper from HPCC-2012.

 Rootbeer is licensed under the MIT license.

+## Development notes

 Rootbeer was created using Test Driven Development and testing is essentially important in Rootbeer.
 Rootbeer is 20k lines of product code and 7k of test code